How to use the command 'btrfs property' (with examples)

-Use case 1: List available properties for a given btrfs object
+Use case 1: List available properties (and descriptions) for the given BTRFS object

 Code: